Meadowdale International Raceway: The track's second life

 Various proposals were put forth over the years to bring racing back to Meadowdale.
 However, these ran into the same problems that had brought down the track in the first place: unsafe track conditions, and competition from Road America and Blackhawk Farms Raceway, and none were ever successful.

 In 1994, a group of local park districts purchased the north 90 acre of the track's land for use as part of a new forest preserve, and purchased the remainder of the site in 2002.
-The track site is now, formally, a forest and nature preserve and recreational area known as "Raceway Woods".
-However, the volunteers who maintain the site have recognized its importance as a race track, and have done much to keep the original track and related structures in place in the form of a hiking trail.
+Known as "Raceway Woods", the track site is now a forest and nature preserve and recreational area with purpose built mountain bike trails.
+The volunteers who maintain the site have recognized its importance as a race track, and have done much to keep the original track and related structures in place.
+The area still maintains its racing heritage in the form of an annual mountain bike race called the Raceway Rally.

 Raceway Woods is maintained by the Dundee (IL) Township Park District and the Forest Preserve District of Kane County.
 To this day there are still engine blocks and various castings laying around the preserve which remind the hikers about the days of past race events.